greatxue/coding_language/cpp_tut/14_cpp_map.md

   using namespace std;

   /*
-   * Implementation: StringMap constructor and destructor
+   * Implementation notes: StringMap constructor and destructor
    * ----------------------------------------------------------
    * All dynamic allocation is handled by the Vector class.
    */